DobocanSergiu/Bank-OTP/README.md

 ## Backend

 The backend was written using **.NET**.
 For this proof-of-concept, an in-memory database is used to save user information.
-The passwords are hashed using **SHA-256**.
+The passwords are hashed using **SHA-256** and client-server / server-client communication is secured thanks to HTTPS.
 For the generation of the OTP codes, I used [Otp.NET](https://www.nuget.org/packages/Otp.NET/1.2.2).

 ## Screenshots